gpiozero/gpiozero/docs/remote_gpio.rst

 ===========

-An alternative (or additional) method of configuring gpiozero objects to use remote pins is to create instances of :class:PiGPIOPin objects, and instantiating device objects with those pin objects, rather than just numbers.
+An alternative (or additional) method of configuring gpiozero objects to use remote pins is to create instances of :class:`PiGPIOFactory` objects, and use them when instantiating device objects.
 For example, with no environment variables set:

 .. literalinclude:: examples/led_remote_1.py